mogoweb/wayland-protocols/README.md

   directory with the following:

 ```
-Disclaimer: This protocol extension has been marked stable.
+Disclaimer: This protocol has been marked stable.
 This copy is
 no longer used and only retained for backwards compatibility.
 The
 canonical version can be found in the stable/ directory.
 ```

-Note that the major version of the stable protocol extension, as well as all the interface versions and names, must remain unchanged.
+Note that the major version of the stable protocol, as well as all the interface versions and names, must remain unchanged.

 There are other requirements for declaring a protocol stable, see [GOVERNANCE section 2.3].